box/box-python-sdk/docs/usage/files.md

 Set a Classification
 --------------------

+It is important to note that this feature is only available if you have Governance.

 To add classification to a [`File`][file_class], call [`file.set_classification(classification)`][set_classification].
 This method returns the classification type on the [`File`][file_class] object.
 If a classification already exists then this call will update the existing classification with the new [`ClassificationType`][classification_type_class].